-As a member organization of UMA, Wesbury employees have the opportunity to participate in the Order of Good Shepherds (OGS).
+As a member organization of UMA, Wesbury employees can participate in the Order of Good Shepherds (OGS).
 The mission of OGS is to affirm the ministry of employees of United Methodist related organizations within UMA.
-While respecting multi-cultural and multi-faith traditions, OGS extends continuing support to individuals who exhibit Wesleyan values for physical, emotional, social and spiritual well being of persons in their care.
+While respecting multi-cultural and multi-faith traditions, OGS extends continuing support to individuals who exhibit Wesleyan values for physical, emotional, social, and spiritual well-being of persons in their care.

 Order of Good Shepherds at Wesbury

 OGS is a voluntary program aimed at bringing together and acknowledging those employees of Wesbury who understand their work here to be an extension of their faith and commitment to God and neighbors.
 The primary gathering of such individuals is known as a “Connexion Group.”
 Connexion Group meetings are called periodically to celebrate and affirm our work together by breaking bread at breakfast or noon time meals.
 OGS sponsored Bible Studies Groups are held to encourage all employees in their faith journey.
 The OGS Prayer Line is a way to lift up residents, staff and their families in prayer.
 An annual Induction Service is held to welcome new individuals into the Order.